 - Your travertine tile has the potential to last for decades, but it can also be prone to chipping.
 Keeping it well maintained can help prolong its life.
 Make sure to have it sealed or polished regularly so that it will continue to resist stains, moisture, and etching.
 When cleaning, avoid using acidic substances or abrasive tools that could damage the tile surface.
 Instead, use a specialty stone cleaner and a soft cloth.

 Want a classic, luxurious natural stone with a neutral finish?
 Call Floor Coverings International White Bear Lake to explore our travertine tile options!
-We offer free in-home consultations to homeowners in the White Bear Lake, St. Paul, & Minneapolis region.
+We offer free in-home consultations to homeowners in the White Bear Lake, St. Paul and Minneapolis region.

 You might also be interested in: